jimbog/rails-blogger/README.md

 Regarding version control
 ===
-Heroku also requires that every application is placed under version control before it is deployed.
-Simply run the following commands on the command prompt to make sure your application is properly controlled:
+Heroku also requires that every application is placed under version.
+We have already been saving our project with git so we're covered.

 Deploying your application
 ===